-Blueshifts - or, more accurately, blue asymmetries - in broad emission lines such as Crv λ 1550 are common in luminous quasars and correlate with fundamental properties such as Eddington ratio and broad absorption line (BAL) characteristics.
+Blueshifts - or, more accurately, blue asymmetries - in broad emission lines such as CIV λ 1550 are common in luminous quasars and correlate with fundamental properties such as Eddington ratio and broad absorption line (BAL) characteristics.
 However, the formation of these blueshifts is still not understood, and neither is their physical connection to the BAL phenomenon or accretion disc.
 In this work, we present Monte Carlo radiative transfer and photoionization simulations using parametrized biconical disc-wind models.
-We take advantage of the azimuthal symmetry of a quasar and show that we can reproduce Crv blueshifts provided that (i) the disc-midplane is optically thick out to radii beyond the line formation region, so that the receding wind bicone is obscured; and (ii) the system is viewed from relatively low (that is, more face-on) inclinations ($\leq 40^\circ$).
-We show that Crv emission line blueshifts and BALs can form in the same wind structure.
+We take advantage of the azimuthal symmetry of a quasar and show that we can reproduce CIV blueshifts provided that (i) the disc-mid-plane is optically thick out to radii beyond the line formation region, so that the receding wind bicone is obscured; and (ii) the system is viewed from relatively low (that is, more face-on) inclinations ($\leq 40^{\circ}$).
+We show that C IV emission-line blueshifts and BALs can form in the same wind structure.
 The velocity profile of the wind has a significant impact on the location of the line formation region and the resulting line profile, suggesting that the shape of the emission lines can be used as a probe of wind-driving physics.
-While we are successful at producing blueshifts/blue asymmetries in outflows, we struggle to match the detailed shape or skew of the observed emission line profiles.
+While we are successful at producing blueshifts/blue asymmetries in outflows, we struggle to match the detailed shape or skew of the observed emission-line profiles.
 In addition, our models produce redshifted emission-line asymmetries for certain viewing angles.
-We discuss our work in the context of the Crv λ 1550 emission blueshift versus equivalent-width space and explore the implications for quasar disc wind physics.
+We discuss our work in the context of the C IV λ 1550 emission blueshift versus equivalent-width space and explore the implications for quasar disc wind physics.

-Key words: galaxies: active - quasars: emission lines - quasars: general - line: formation - accretion discs - radiative transfer.
+Key words: accretion, accretion discs - line: formation - radiative transfer - galaxies: active - quasars: emission lines - quasars: general.